developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
-This property allows the user to select decoding on mirrored GridMatrix barcodes.
-It supports on Android with EMDK version 7.3 and above.
+Used to set parameter mirror.
+Supported values are Enabled, Disabled and Auto (default).
+Supported on Android devices with EMDK version 7.3 and later.

 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.GRIDMATRIXMIRROR_AUTO - String: AUTO It allows decoding of both positive as well as mirror GridMatrix symbologies.
+* Constant: EB.Barcode.GRIDMATRIXMIRROR_AUTO - String: "auto" allows decoding of both positive and mirror GridMatrix symbologies.
-* Constant: EB.Barcode.GRIDMATRIXMIRROR_DISABLED - String: DISABLED It disables decoding of mirror GridMatrix symbologies.
+* Constant: EB.Barcode.GRIDMATRIXMIRROR_DISABLED - String: "disabled" turns off decoding of mirror GridMatrix symbologies.
-* Constant: EB.Barcode.GRIDMATRIXMIRROR_ENABLED - String: ENABLED it enables decoding of only mirror GridMatrix symbologies.
+* Constant: EB.Barcode.GRIDMATRIXMIRROR_ENABLED - String: "enabled" allows decoding of ***only*** mirror GridMatrix symbologies.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.gridMatrixMirror</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.gridMatrixMirror</code>

 ####Platforms

 * Android
-* Zebra devices only (Not all scanning engines support all symbologies or all symbology properties)
+* Zebra devices only (scanners on Symbol-branded devices)

 -----